 Mission, Vision, History

-The School strives to be one of the leading Schools in Europe for excellent quantitative and empirical research with high economic and societal impact and for a research-based education that prepares future leaders for a data-driven world.
+Our vision is to be a leading Business School in Europe for quantitative and empirical research with high economic and societal impact and for research-based education that develops future leaders to shape a sustainable future.

-Our values are inspired by the “honorable merchants” who have shaped commerce in the Hanseatic city of Hamburg for centuries.
-Hanseatic honorable merchants are smart and successful business leaders with a global network and a pronounced sense of responsibility for their own companies, for society, and for the environment.
+Our values are inspired by the Hanseatic “honorable merchants” who have shaped commerce in Hamburg for centuries.
+They are recognized as smart and successful business leaders with a global network and a pronounced sense of responsibility for their own companies, for society, and for the environment.
+Honorable merchants are trustworthy, down-to-earth, and unpretentious.

-- Responsibility: We encounter others with respect and encourage sustainable, socially responsible behavior.
+- Responsibility: We uphold and encourage sustainable, socially responsible behavior.

 - Over 4000 bachelor and master students